Snowboarding, in some ways, is like a good book. When you find a decent page-turner, you simply can’t put it down.

 Many sports like snowboarding sit in obscurity until a few creative souls break them out of the counter-culture and push them into the mainstream.
 Hold Fast, Tweak Hard tells the story about Method, a European snowboarding magazine that put the sport into the limelight in an unorthodox way.

 Snowboarding is full of highs, lows, and everything in between.
-This book dives into the depths of snowboarding, unpacks the journey that you’ll go on as a snowboarder, explores the importance of discipline, and what snowboarding can teach you about life.
+This book dives into the depths of snowboarding, unpacks the journey we all go on as snowboarders, explores the importance of discipline, and asks what snowboarding can teach you about life.
 If you like a bit of depth and want to learn a bit about the world, snowboarding, life, and yourself – this is the book for you.

 Even if you read just one of these books, you won’t be disappointed!